Comparisons11 min read

 FAQ: Hostinger vs A2 Hosting 2026

 Q1: Is Hostinger actually faster than A2 Hosting?
 No — and this is a common misconception.
-A2 Hosting's Turbo plans are faster in independent benchmarks, consistently loading pages in under 300ms versus Hostinger's 350–450ms range.
+A2 Hosting's Turbo plans are faster in independent benchmarks, consistently loading pages under 300ms versus Hostinger's 350–450ms range.
 Hostinger is fast for shared hosting, but A2's reserved resources and Turbo LiteSpeed configuration give it a real, measurable edge.

 Q2: Does A2 Hosting include a free domain?
 Nope.
 You'll need to buy one separately — typically $10–$15/year.
 Hostinger includes a free domain on most annual plans, so factor that into your first-year cost comparison.